Fully Certified & Insured Commercial Roofing Company.

 It's our priority to keep your business area clean, work fast and keep your investment warrantied.
 So you don't have any day to day interruptions of business.

 Commercial roofing installations and the issues commercial building owners face can be drastically different from the issues involved in residential roofing systems.
 A commercial building owner has extra responsibilities when it comes to safety and keeping the contents of the building safe.
 They need to be aware of potential issues and look for solutions before they arise.
 Many people don’t fully grasp the differences in residential and commercial roofing applications, but these two industries are very different and they should be handled differently.

 Our experience in commercial roofing is diverse and we know these industry differences very well.
 We can offer expert advice to best meet your business requirements and ensure that after your commercial roof installation is complete, your roof is the last thing you will have to worry about.

 Traditionally flat roofs are the go-to style of roofing for commercial buildings, and just as the name suggests, the roofs themselves lay flat over the top of the building.
 Generally there are four types of flat roof, and each one generally runs around $600+ per square (100 square feet).

 Depending on manufacturer, each type classically comes with a 10 to 20 year warranty, and the average lifespan is between 20-25 years if installed by professional roofing contractors.

-When it comes to flat roofs, the most important thing to understand first is that pretty much all of the roofing systems use what’s referred to as “Membrane Roofing.”
-This simply means that a material (usually with a slight, almost unnoticeable slope) is used to move water off the roof.
-That’s why most flat roofing systems are going to be created using materials made of synthetic rubber, thermoplastic (PVC or like material) or modified bitumen.
+When it comes to flat roofs, the most important thing to understand first is that pretty much all of flat roofing systems use what’s referred to as “Membrane Roofing.”
+This simply means that a waterproof roof membrane material (usually with a slight, almost imperceptible slope) is used to move water off the roof.
+That’s why most flat roofing systems are going to be created using waterproof materials made of synthetic rubber, thermoplastic (PVC or like material) or modified bitumen.